 Note: this process can take some time if you have several accounts set up for online banking.

-In the Chart of Accounts, deactivate all accounts set up for online services.
+In the Chart of Accounts, at the bottom of the window, select the Include inactive checkbox, then proceed to deactivate all accounts set up for online services.

-If the troubleshooting steps above did not resolve, proceed to Process 5.
+If the troubleshooting steps above did not resolve, proceed to Step 5.

 If these steps do not resolve the issue, you can read discussions and post messages and questions relating to your issue on the Intuit QuickBooks Community site for free or you can contact a technical support agent for additional guidance.
 Fees may apply.